August 18-22, 2021

 Trip Rating: H10E

-The leader prefers to hike in cool morning temperatures, giving ample time for leisurely afternoons basking in the warm sun while enjoying the cascading water adjacent to our camp.
 The temperatures in the Canyon are usually much warmer than in the High Sierra, ideal for swimming or enjoying excellent fishing for fishers carrying a rod and valid California fishing license.
+The leaders love swimming.
+We will be stopping frequently to jump in waterholes.
+We will have a moderate hiking pace.

 Yosemite Bus Trip - Staff and Leader